800-450-6118

 With carpal tunnel syndrome, your wrist joint is already damaged.
 Restricting it's movement with a brace only causes you to fight the brace (subconsciously) while working.
 This causes double-stress (and double-damage) to the wrist.

-OK, if you have carpal tunnel syndrome you should NEVER wear a wrist brace during the day.
+If you have carpal tunnel syndrome you should NEVER wear a wrist brace during the day.
 However, you should ALWAYS wear a wrist brace while sleeping.
 The reason?

 When we sleep, we all unconsciously bend our hands backward.
 That "hyper-extension" is very bad if you have carpal tunnel syndrome.
 That's because hand hyper-extension causes compression of the median nerve inside your wrist joint.

-However, a brace prevents such over-bending.
+However, a wrist brace prevents such over-bending.
 Essentially, it allows your hand to rest while you sleep.
 But be sure you only wear a "certified carpal tunnel brace" at night (see below for explanation).

 bad carpal tunnel brace